No settlement for separated migrant families amid criticism

 Mayorkas referred questions from the senators to the Department of Justice, which is handling the negotiations, though at one point he disputed the suggestion that a settlement would encourage future migrants to seek to come to the U.S.

-About 5,500 children were forcibly removed from their parents under Trump’s zero-tolerance policy in which parents were separated from their children to face criminal prosecution for crossing the border illegally, even if they were legally presenting themselves to authorities to seek asylum.
+About 5,500 children were forcibly removed from their parents under Trump’s zero-tolerance policy in which parents were separated from their children as the administration sought to discourage people from crossing the border, even if they were presenting themselves to authorities to seek asylum.

 Trump halted the practice in June 2018 amid widespread outrage, including from many Republicans, just six days before a judge ordered an end to the program in response to a lawsuit filed by the ACLU.